 You may authorize another person online access to your account for payments by setting them up as an authorized user.
 Setting up an authorized user does not grant ACC staff permission to discuss your student record with an authorized user*.
 You may edit or delete an authorized user at any time.

 1. Log in to your account.

 2. Select Authorized Users, located on the right-hand menu.

 3. Follow the prompts to complete setup.

-* The Family Educational Right and Privacy Act (FERPA) is a federal law which protects the privacy of a student’s educational records.
+* The Family Educational Right and Privacy Act (FERPA) is a federal law that protects the privacy of a student’s educational records.
 The college is unable to release information to others without the student’s written permission.